autometrics-dev/autometrics-ts/README.md

 ### Getting the generated queries

-Hover over any Autometrics-instrumented function or class to see the generated queries.
-You can click on any of the links to go directly to the Prometheus chart for that function.
+Hover over any Autometrics-instrumented function or class to see its augmented documentation.
+Clicking on any of the links will go directly to the Prometheus chart for that function.

 ![Autometrics demo](./assets/demo.png)